MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsVideoTrunkConfiguration.md

 The Identity parameter specifies the unique identifier for the new collection of video trunk configuration settings.
 New collections can be created at either the site scope or the service scope (for the Video Gateway service only).

-For example, this syntax creates a new collection of settings assigned to the Redmond site: -Identity "site:Redmond".
+For example, this syntax creates a new collection of settings assigned to the Redmond site: `-Identity "site:Redmond"`.
-And this syntax creates a new collection assigned to the Video Gateway "video-pbx-001.litwareinc.com": -Identity "service:VideoGateway:video-pbx-001.litwareinc.com"
+And this syntax creates a new collection assigned to the Video Gateway "video-pbx-001.litwareinc.com": `-Identity "service:VideoGateway:video-pbx-001.litwareinc.com"`

 ```yaml
 Type: XdsIdentity